-A modern version of this kind of international initiative to deal with scientific data issues is the Research Data Alliance (RDA)6, launched as a community-driven initiative in 2013 by the European Commission, the United States Government's National Science Foundation and National Institute of Standards and Technology, and the Australian Government's Department of Innovation.
+A modern version of this kind of international initiative to deal with scientific data issues is the Research Data Alliance (RDA)10, launched as a community-driven initiative in 2013 by the European Commission, the United States Government's National Science Foundation and National Institute of Standards and Technology, and the Australian Government's Department of Innovation.
 RDA's goal is to build the social and technical infrastructure to enable open sharing and re-use of data.

-Beside these three key points that we have swiftly described, there are other scientific initiatives and movements that do enrich our Open Science vision and that we would like to mention here.
-This is the case of the Reproducible Research initiative7:
+Besides these three key points that we have swiftly described, there are other scientific initiatives and movements that do enrich our Open Science vision.
+We would like to mention here the Reproducible Research initiative11: